Noyes Township, Pennsylvania

-Noyes Township is a township in Clinton County, Pennsylvania, United States.
-The population was 333 at the 2020 census, down from 357 in 2010.
+Noyes Township is a township that is located in Clinton County, Pennsylvania, United States.
+The population was 333 at the time of the 2020 census, a decline from the total of 357 that was counted in 2010.

 History

 Noyes Township was cut off and formed from Chapman Township in 1875, and was named in honor of Colonel A. C. Noyes, the most prominent citizen residing within the limits of the area.
-The first settlement in the territory was made around the time of the Revolution, or shortly after, on the lower, north side and near the mouth of Kettle Creek.
+The first settlement in the territory was made around the time of the American Revolution, or shortly after, on the lower, north side and near the mouth of Kettle Creek.

+In 2025, East Keating Township merged into Noyes Township.

 Geography

 According to the United States Census Bureau, the township has a total area of 233.0 sqkm, of which 230.0 sqkm is land and 3.0 sqkm, or 1.29%, is water.